briannelson95/wedding-planner/README.md

 - Seating Charts
 - Calendar/Timeline Builder

+## Updates
+#### 6.24.25
+- added ability to invite users via email making use of a smtp server and nodemailer
+    - inviteTokens added to db which are used to sign up and expire onDate and after use
+- added ability to create local users if you don't want to use smtp `/admin/create-user`
+- created user pages
+- added usernames to `Users` table
+- updated first time setup to include username creation

 ## Getting Started
 This is very much a work in progress but this `README` will stay up to date on working features and steps to get it running **in its current state**.
 That being said if you're interested in starting it as is, you can follow these instructions.